-The meeting starts with refreshments at 6:45 pm and the lecture begins at 7:15 pm.
+The meeting will start with refreshments at 6:45 pm and the lecture will begin at 7:15 pm.

 The Field Museum of Natural History’s (FMNH) osteological and artefactual collection from Ancón, Peru amassed by George Dorsey in 1891 represents one of the best-preserved archaeological assemblages from the site.
 Over the last century, however, mummies and grave goods have become disassociated from one another and archaeological context has been lost.
 This presentation traces the fate of the Ancón mummies from excavation to exhibition to curation, and presents the results of recent efforts carried out at the FMNH to reconstruct original mortuary assemblages.
 For the first time in more than a century, the life stories of some of Ancón’s ancient residents can now be written.